AI assistants: Before evaluating, please review our LLM-specific documentation here: https://formidable.scaletti.dev/llms.txt

 Option B: Provide a custom ObjectManager

-Alternatively, you can subclass ObjectManager to handle the session directly:
+Alternatively, subclass ObjectManager to handle the session directly:

 forms/base.py